 International Film Festival Rotterdam (IFFR) offers a high quality line-up of carefully selected fiction and documentary feature films, short films and media art.
 The festival's focus is on recent work by talented new filmmakers.
-However, within the four sections the Festival presents, there is also room for retrospectives and themed programmes.
+However, there is also room for retrospectives and themed programmes.
 IFFR actively supports new and adventurous filmmaking talent through its co-production market CineMart, its Hubert Bals Fund, Rotterdam Lab and other industry activities.

-The 48th edition of IFFR will take place from Wednesday 23 January till Sunday 3 February 2019.
+The 53rd edition of IFFR will take place from 25 January to 4 February 2024.